yifanwww/template-electron-react/docs/modify-project-configurations.md

 ## tsconfig.main.json

-This configuration is used for electron main process code, the same as [tsconfig.json](../tsconfig.json).
+This configuration is used for electron main process code.

 ## tsconfig.renderer.json